 In 2012, Madonna put out the album MDNA, obnoxiously ushering MDMA into a new era of mainstream notoriety.
 But M was one of the party drugs of choice long before pop stars and rappers started adding it to their lyrics, and its use certainly predated the electronic dance music resurgence that happened in North America in the late 2000s.
-It didn't, however, present itself the way it does today, in powder or crystalline form—at raves in the 90s and early 2000s, ecstasy was known as an ingredient in the colorful pressed pills imprinted with logos, such as Playboy bunnies or Mercedes Benz emblems (at one point, White Doves were the best, we heard).
+It didn't, however, present itself the way it does today, in powder or crystalline form—at raves in the 90s and early 2000s, MDMA was known as an ingredient in the colorful pressed pills of ecstasy imprinted with logos, such as Playboy bunnies or Mercedes Benz emblems (at one point, White Doves were the best, we heard).
 But today, in the US and Canada at least, it's become standard to take MDMA in the form of gel capsules stuffed with powder.
 Meanwhile, the type of ecstasy that bears a passing resemblance to candy is increasingly falling out of favor.

 On a fall evening in 2008, immediately after taking out the last $20 from my bank account, I walked to a side street in downtown Pittsburgh with two friends to go meet an E dealer.
 When my friends and I got back to our dorm, the three of us simultaneously swallowed a peach-colored pill each with a woman's silhouette printed on it.
 When we were coming up, we went to a park, and though the temperature was hovering just around freezing, I took off my shoes and happily pranced around barefoot in a fountain.
 It still floors me I was able to get pressed pills that were somewhat OK despite being a dumbass teenager who bought off a literal back-alley dealer.
 It was a complete fluke, and though I was unaware at the moment that I was rolling face, this was one of the last times I'd be able to get ahold of this specific kind of drug in the coming years.